 Example 1: Suppress Both Output & Error Messages While Silently Checking if a File Exists

-In this first example, I will show you by executing a Bash script how you can suppress both the error messages & output while silently checking whether a specified file exists in the system or not.
-Please go through the below steps to check how that works:
+Utilizing the redirection operator &> can help suppress both the error messages & output while silently checking whether a specified file exists in the system or not.
+Go through the below script to check how that works:

 #! /bin/bash